image captured on trail cameras by Game Services Tasmania -Great Pine Tier fire scar

 Background

-Over the three years of the program, 1,340 deer have been removed over a 54-day period.
-Most of the deer shot were located within the high-density zone of the CPCA, thus reducing migration pressures in the WoJNP.
+From 2023 to 2025 1,340 deer were removed over a 54-day period.
+Most of the deer shot were located within the high-density zone of the Central Plateau Conservation Area.
+This has resulted in also reducing migration pressures of deer in the Walls of Jerusalem National Park.

 Project update